sigsum/sigsum/policy-maintenance.md

   period.

-Our aim for the `sigsum-generic-*` sequence of named policies is to be generally useful; we aim for a balance between all the three aspects above.
-The goal is to come up with general purpose policies that can be useful for many Sigsum users.
+Our aim for the `sigsum-generic-*` sequence of named policies is to be generally useful for many different Sigsum users.
+Therefore, we aim for a balance between all the three aspects above.

 ## Procedure used to define policy

-To define a policy we need to decide a set of witnesses, a quorum definition (defined via witness groups), and a set of logs.
-We do it in this order:
+To define a policy we need to decide on the following:

-- First decide a set of witnesses
+- a set of witnesses
-- Then decide a quorum definition
+- a quorum definition (defined via witness groups)
-- Then decide a set of logs
+- a set of logs

-Each of those steps is described in detail below.
+We describe this *manual process* in greater detail below.

 ### Decide a set of witnesses